 Fees can usually be estimated at the initial visit.
 During the consultation appointment, our staff will go over the fees in more detail, and devise a payment plan that best meets your needs. >> Learn More

 Each insurance company works differently.
 If you have orthodontic insurance, please bring your insurance information with you to your first appointment.
-From there, we will help you determine the coverage you have available.
+From there, we will help you determine the coverage you have available, and direct bill your insurance provider.

 Additionally, most insurance plans will not cover the whole cost of your orthodontic care.
 There may be a deductible clause, a dollar limit, and excluded services.